Duane Graveline: Career

+Post-astronautics career

 Upon his resignation, Graveline stayed with NASA for three months as a doctor in Houston before returning to civilian life.
 For nearly 20 years, Graveline practiced medicine as a family doctor in Burlington, Vermont, during which time he also served as a flight surgeon for the Vermont Army National Guard.

+Graveline took a leave of absence from his medical practice in 1981 to once again take a position at NASA.

+At the dawn of the Space Shuttle era, Dr. Graveline served as the Director of Medical Operations at Kennedy Space Center (KSC) for the first four Space Shuttle launches.

 In 1987, the Vermont Board of Medical Practice suspended his license after he was unable to account for "a large number of pills of the narcotic Demerol".
 He continued practicing medicine during his appeal, culminating in the restoration of his license following remedial action in 1989.
 However, the state permanently revoked his license in 1994, this time over allegations that he had sexually abused five children who were not among his patients.
 He waived his right to further proceedings and ceased practicing medicine, later noting in an online biography that he "retired from medical practice at the age of 63".

-Thereafter, Graveline became a writer of medical and science fiction thrillers, ultimately authoring 15 books (all but one of which were self-published through Spacedoc Media) during his retirement.
+Thereafter, Graveline became a writer of medical and science fiction thrillers, ultimately authoring 15 fiction books (all of which were self-published) during his retirement.